Unofficial Pluslife FAQ (EN)

 However, this also means that the test cards contain very high quantities of these DNA snippets ("amplicons") after the test.
 Although these are harmless to humans and the environment and are in no way infectious, they can contaminate the environment if handled incorrectly.

 The procedure is very sensitive and even the smallest quantities that escape are sufficient to contaminate subsequent reactions or even people, which then leads to false positive results.
-Pluslife tests would therefore be useless in contaminated rooms or for contaminated persons who spend longer periods of time in contaminated rooms.
+Pluslife tests would then become useless in contaminated rooms or for persons exposed to environmental contamination.

 DNA is very robust, cannot be removed with most disinfectants and degrades very slowly (unlike viral RNA).
 It can remain detectable in indoor air and dust for years.
 Contamination should therefore be avoided at all costs.